 In a rental smart apartment, the gadgets don’t come as DIY but are preinstalled in all apartments.
-For tenants, this means move-in ready properties with, e.g., thermostats, lights, and door locks.
+For tenants, this means move-in ready properties with, for instance, thermostats, lights, and door locks.
 No hassle.

 For building owners, this means simplifying moving in and out-processes, and a possibility to reset installments for new tenants.